 Posterior probability with negative test = 69%

 So in this case there is less chance of a labral tear being present when the test is positive than before the test and more chance of the labral tear being present when the test is negative.
-Go figure.
+Go figure!

-Obviously somebody or both bodies screwed up somewhere in the study.
+Obviously, somebody or both bodies messed up probably in their methodology, somewhere in their study.
 So in this case it is imperative that you read the studies and hope that you can gleam where the mess-up occurred.
-It may have been that the description of the techniquie given by O’Brien did not match the photograph of the technique, he talks of supinating and pronating the forearm but in fact medially and laterally rotated the shoulder and if Stetson followed the written instructions this may explain the differences in the results.
+It may have been that the description of the technique given by O’Brien did not match his photograph of the technique, he talks of supinating and pronating the forearm, but in fact, he medially and laterally rotated the shoulder and if Stetson followed the written instructions, this may explain the differences in the results.
 Anyway, one thing is clear the fact that criterion validity is being used, there are major flaws in its use here and almost certainly in other cases, so be careful.

 Short Cuts

 For those not mathematically inclined, too busy or too lazy and most of those descriptions apply to me there are quicker ways of using Baye’s Theorem.
-You still have to estimate the anterior odds and already stated this is done from the individual patient’s data and the prevalence of the condition.
-To help with estimating this odds keep the precision fairly low initially.
+You still have to estimate the anterior odds and to restate this is done from the individual patient’s data and the prevalence/incidence of the condition.
+To help with estimating these odds, keep the precision fairly low initially.
 The spectrum ranges from it absolutely cannot be the diagnosis to it absolutely is the diagnosis.
 In between there is 50/50, probably is and probably isn’t.
-If you feel you can be a bit more precise there is almost certainly is and almost certainly isn’t but you probably will not need to get more precise than this.
-The figure below represents the probabilities and odds associated with these estimates.
+If you feel you can be a bit more precise there is almost “certainly is” and “almost certainly isn’t”, but you probably will not need to get more precise than this.
+The figure below represents the probabilities and odds associated with these estimates and a translation into plain language.